Kuala Lumpur, Malaysia

 What is it?
 A famed family-run heritage restaurant where the same dishes have been served for generations.

 Why go?
+Yut Kee is a KL institution.
 If a restaurant has been serving the same dishes for nine decades, it must know what it is doing.
-Dine off marble-topped coffee shop tables, observe the quirkily efficient way the long queues of diners are managed and add Lea & Perrins sauce to everything!
+Breakfast is an all-day affair here.
+Dine off marble-topped coffee shop tables, observe the quirkily efficient way the long queues of diners are managed, and add Lea & Perrins sauce to everything!

-Don’t miss: Signature dishes – kaya toast, chicken/pork chops, roti babi (translates to ‘pig bread’, but is really a deep-fried pork sandwich), Hailam noodles, buttery marble cake.
+Don’t miss: Signature dishes like kaya (coconut jam) toast, chicken or pork chops, roti babi (translates to ‘pig bread’, but is really a deep-fried pork sandwich), Hailam noodles, and buttery marble cake.

 Advertising